 Research Interests

-Social Hierarchies, Morality, & Behavioral Change
+Social Hierarchies, Organizational Stuctures, & Morality

 If you are interested in working together (or simply chatting), please feel free to get in touch.